 No matter how many years pass . . . and how many copies of this VHS non-starter ended up in the dumpsters behind video stores . . . copies of this film keep coming back at me.
 Every video store rack I’ve browsed.
 Every Drive-In swap shop I’ve perused.
 Every Goodwill and Salvation Army, every pawn shop, and every garage sale I’ve visited.
 Even the weirdo-halitosis tape guy with a cubicle at the local indoor festival flea market . . . there’s yet another friggin’ copy of Wired to Kill staring back at me.
-Next to the apoc-swill that is America 3000 and Robot Holocaust (I dare you to review it, Sam.
-I DARE YOU), this film has to be one of the best-distributed VHS tapes of the video-fringe era.
+Next to the apoc-swill that is America 3000 and Robot Holocaust, this film has to be one of the best-distributed VHS tapes of the video-fringe era.
 It’s like that copy of Corky Romono stuck to my shoe that I can’t scrape off.

 Oh, what the hell?
 WTF!
 You’ve got to be friggin’ kidding me!